Professional Blogs

 To cope with this constant pressure, women adapt.
 Diet Brain is a term I coined that best expresses how women adapt to diet culture socialization and internalization.
 To adapt, women become people-pleasers, we expect perfection for ourselves in the hope to offset our inability to be in a confirming body ideal.
 While the solution to achieve this thin ideal, “dieting” has a 91-95% failure rate, we blame ourselves for it not working so we adopt an “All or nothing” mindset when it comes to food and health.

-This adaptation process is unique to people identifying as women and is the reason why diet mindset professional training is essential for health professionals helping women recover from diet culture.
+This adaptation process is unique to people identifying as women and is the reason why Non-Diet Coaching Certification is essential for health professionals helping women recover from diet culture.

 “Your dislike of yourself is a side effect of the POISON you are being fed.
 None of this messaging is real.
 Your inner bully has learned the lies society fed it, and is giving you fake news about your looks, your value, your worth, your right to be happy.
 I’m so sorry you have to deal with this crap.
 Diet Culture is just making you hate yourself for a profit”